 Can you buy frozen halibut?
 You sure can!
 Frozen halibut is flash frozen right when it’s caught, which helps maintain its freshness, and allows you to store it in your freezer.
 It’s a win-win option!

-How To Bake Halibut
+How To Make This Easy Baked Halibut Recipe

 In a short 20 minutes, you’ll have beautiful halibut fillets ready to serve!
 To get started, preheat your oven to 400F, then follow along below.